arpitmisra/GradeManagement-IITK/README.md

 # Steps:
 # In a new terminal
--cd ../react-frontend
+- cd ../react-frontend
--npm install
+- npm install
--npm start
+- npm start

 This will start the React app on: **http://localhost:3000**